 - Quality committed.
 We aspire to deliver consistent high quality services and apply quality systems which support training excellence.

 - Learner centred.
 We thrive on providing training that is learner centred and which supports lifelong learning.
-We respect our clients and strive to attract them time after time through high quality training experiences.
+We respect our clients and strive to attract them time after time, through high quality training experiences.

 - Industry engagement.
 We recognise the value of industry engagement as the driving force in shaping our training and assessment strategies.
 We deliver training and assessment services which are founded on industry needs and expectations.

-How do I enrol?
+How Do I Enrol?

 Enrolment is provided online via the TGDS website.
 After you have read about the course and gone through this information handbook you simply go to the web page ‘Prices & Enrolments’.
 Candidates will need to fill in an enrolment form.
 After the enrolment form is completed and you have been approved by the school for immediate enrolment you may proceed to checkout.
 After payment is made you will receive a confirmation email of enrolment.
-Within 48 hours you will receive your unique access codes to TGDS online learning area (the Schoolyard).
+Within 48 hours you will receive your unique access codes to TGDS online learning area (The Schoolyard).
 Once you have received your access codes you can start your first module immediately.
 Candidates who have indicated that they have special support needs will have a member of staff contact them within 48 hours (during business hours).
 Candidates under the age of 18 will need to enrol with permission of their legal guardian.

-What is VET?
+What Is VET?

-Australia’s Vocational Education and Training (VET) system is based on nation- ally endorsed Training Packages which identify specific skills and knowledge applied in the workplace.
-Candidates for a VET qualification must demonstrate the skills and knowledge identified in a training package and be judged ‘competent’ in the selected units of competency to be eligible for the award of the qualification.
+Australia’s Vocational Education and Training (VET) system is based on nationally endorsed Training Packages which identify specific skills and knowledge applied in the workplace.
+Candidates for a VET qualification must demonstrate the skills and knowledge identified in a training package and be judged ‘competent’ in the selected Units of Competency to be eligible for the award of the qualification.

 The qualifications are part of a national system.
-This means that when you gain a CUA40720 Certificate IV in Design, it may be used towards a Diploma, then Advanced Diploma or a Bachelors degree.
+This means that when you gain a CUA40720 Certificate IV in Design, it may be used towards a Diploma, then Advanced Diploma or a Bachelor’s degree.
 So, if your career goals include a pathway to further study at a university, the CUA40720 Certificate IV in Design is a great start.
 You may use it at a University or College with higher levels of study and it may help with admission and possibly credits.
 Plus your portfolio of course.
 Fantastic.